-In this 1972 documentary writer James McNeish visits Opononi to examine the life and controversial death of Opo the dolphin.
-Working from a McNeish idea, director Barry Barclay uses Opo’s mid 50s visit to the Hokianga as the basis for a probing film essay on people, and other animals.
-Witnesses recall Opo “oomping away”; they include local Piwai Toi, filmmakers Rudall and Ramai Hayward, and author Maurice Shadbolt.
+In this 1972 documentary, writer James McNeish visits Opononi to examine the life and controversial death of Opo the dolphin.
+Working from McNeish's idea, director Barry Barclay uses Opo’s 1950s visit to the Hokianga as the basis for a probing essay on people and other animals.
+Witnesses recall Opo "oomping away"; they include Hokianga local Piwai Toi, Rudall and Ramai Hayward, and author Maurice Shadbolt (both Shadbolt and the Haywards captured Opo on film).
 Opo is provokingly not shown on screen.
-Michael King praised Miracle as “without a doubt the most interesting and evocative” slot in the Survey series to date.
+Michael King called Miracle "without a doubt the most interesting and evocative" entry yet in the Survey series.

 Pacific Films